-Explaining about the “Service Levels, Growth, Risk, Lifecycle Management Diagram” in the previous post, Ross talked about “Levels of Service.”
+Explaining the “Service Levels, Growth, Risk, Lifecycle Management Diagram” in the previous post, Ross talked about “Levels of Service.”

 In this post, Ross explains “Future Demand” and “Risk” and he cites a significant risk management lesson from the Christchurch earthquake.

 Future Demand is about, is the demand for the services growing, is it staying the same?
 Is it decreasing?
 Is it growing in one part of your network and decreasing in another?

 It’s around congestion, so you have to use the Auckland example.
 Do I have enough roads?
 Do I have enough capacity?
 And it’s around managing demand.

 Okay, it can be around transportation, it can be around tolling, it could be around that sort of stuff that London is doing work where if you come into the inner circle then you’re paying an absolute fortune.

 It can be around pollution control and things like that as well.
 All that sort of stuff, all comes into this future demand management area.